-On January 1, 2019, iA Insurance implemented a change in its company's structure whereby iA Insurance became a wholly owned subsidiary of the Company.
-Pursuant to a plan of arrangement, all iA Insurance common shares outstanding as at January 1, 2019 were exchanged for newly issued common shares of the Company, on a one for one basis.
-Issued and outstanding iA Insurance preferred shares and debentures remain issued by iA Insurance and have been guaranteed by the Company in accordance with the terms of the arrangement.
-The Company is a "successor issuer" of iA Insurance as defined in the securities regulations with respect to previously issued common shares of iA Insurance.
+On January 1, 2019, the Company implemented a change in its company's structure whereby the Company became a wholly owned subsidiary of iA Financial Corporation, a holding company that consolidates all of the group's activities.
+Pursuant to a plan of arrangement, all of the Company's common shares outstanding as at January 1, 2019 were exchanged for newly issued common shares of iA Financial Corporation, on a one for one basis.
+The Company's issued and outstanding preferred shares and debentures remain issued and have been guaranteed by iA Financial Corporation in accordance with the terms of the arrangement. iA Financial Corporation is a "successor issuer" of the Company as defined in the securities regulations with respect to previously issued common shares of the Company.